Muhammadjamiraza/Skoove_Challenge/README.md

 Edit the **_data_path_** in project.py according to your dataset directory.

-Run the file through terminal
+Run the file through terminal.

+I had run this code using Conda Environment.